brianrp2000/NumberGuessGame/README.md

    }
 }
 ```
+6. Because we still haven't created the Game Class the IDE will mark the code below as wrong by telling you: Cannot resolve symbol 'Game'.
+We will create the class in [here](#create-the-game-class) but we will write the code for the Controller class first

-6. Import the Game class
+7. Import the Game class
 ```java
 package app;